xarray-contrib/xarray-simlab/doc/api.rst

 Running a model
 ---------------

-In most cases, the methods listed below should not be used directly.
+In most cases, the methods and properties listed below should not be used directly.
 For running simulations, it is preferable to use the ``Dataset.xsimlab`` accessor instead.
 These methods might be useful though, e.g., for debugging or for using ``Model`` objects with other interfaces.

 .. autosummary::
    :toctree: _api_generated/

+   Model.state
+   Model.cache_state
+   Model.set_inputs
    Model.execute
+   Model.validate

 Process
 =======